-If you are an executive, you may want to exercise some of your options in 2020.
+If you are an executive, you may want to exercise some of your options in 2023.
 Which ones?
-Good candidates include those options that are deep-in-the-money, on high-dividend-paying stocks, or have a short time to expiry.
+Good candidates generally include those options that: (1) are deep-in-the-money options, (2) are on high-dividend-paying stocks, or (3) have a short time to expiry.
 Although fewer taxpayers are subject to the alternative minimum tax (AMT) now, some executives who still are may benefit from exercising nonqualified stock options this year.
 That way, they can have their option incomes taxed at the lower AMT rate-until the AMT and regular tax calculations equal one another.
 If you have incentive stock options (ISOs) that are not subject to AMT, consider exercising them to start the long-term capital gains clock-but not so many that you tip into AMT.